Bath, Somerset: Industry

 Bath once had an important manufacturing sector, particularly in crane manufacture, furniture manufacture, printing, brass foundries, quarries, dye works and Plasticine manufacture, as well as many mills.
 Significant Bath companies included Stothert & Pitt, Bath Cabinet Makers and Bath & Portland Stone.

+During and after World War II Bath was a major location of Ministry of Defence offices, with three major sites on the outskirts of Bath (Ensleigh, Foxhill and Warminster Road) and a number of smaller central offices including the Empire Hotel.
+After the Cold War staff numbers declined, and from 2010 to 2013 about 2,600 remaining staff were moved to MoD Abbey Wood in Bristol.
+In 2013 the three major sites were sold for the development of over 1,000 new houses.

-Nowadays, manufacturing is in decline, but the city boasts strong software, publishing and service-oriented industries.
+Nowadays, manufacturing is in decline, but the city boasts strong software, publishing and service-oriented industries, and the international manufacturing company Rotork has its headquarters in the city.
 The city's attraction to tourists has also led to a significant number of jobs in tourism-related industries.
 Important economic sectors in Bath include education and health (30,000 jobs), retail, tourism and leisure (14,000 jobs) and business and professional services (10,000 jobs).

-Major employers are the National Health Service, the city's two universities, and the Bath and North East Somerset Council, as well as the Ministry of Defence although a number of MOD offices formerly in Bath have recently moved to Bristol.
+Major employers are the National Health Service, Bath Spa University, the University of Bath, and Bath and North East Somerset Council.
 Growing employment sectors include information and communication technologies and creative and cultural industries where Bath is one of the recognised national centres for publishing, with the magazine and digital publisher Future plc employing around 650 people.
 Others include Buro Happold (400) and IPL Information Processing Limited (250).
 The city boasts over 400 retail shops, half of which are run by independent specialist retailers, and around 100 restaurants and cafes primarily supported by tourism.